mit-jp/cge-tools/crem_presentation/site/content/pages/00_index.md

 viz: home
 BodyTitle: About the MIT-Tsinghua China Energy and Climate Project

-Launched in mid-2011, the MIT-Tsinghua China Energy and Climate Project is a five-year project devoted to understanding the impact of climate policy on China’s energy and economic system.
-A core component of this project has been to develop a regional energy-economic model for China and linking it with a state-of-the-art atmospheric chemistry model to capture impacts of policy on energy, emissions, air quality, and human health within a single framework.
+Launched in mid-2011, the MIT-Tsinghua China Energy and Climate Project began as a five-year project devoted to understanding the impact of climate policy on China’s energy and economic system, and continues today as a close collaboration among MIT and Tsinghua researchers.
+A core component of this project has involved developing a regional energy-economic model for China and linking it with a state-of-the-art atmospheric chemistry model to capture impacts of policy on energy, emissions, air quality, and human health.